yottaltd/alloy-interview-dotnet-test/README.md

 # Alloy Interview Test

-Welcome Rookie and thanks for having accepted the invite to this assignment.
+Welcome Hotshot and thanks for having accepted the invite to this assignment.

 We are short on time and need you to provide a demoable solution for a buyer that wants to manage their members and the amounts of money that are collected, all completely legal stuff, of course.